darrenat10gen/mrloader/README.md

 ## Custom Input Parsers

+At the core of the Map task that runs within the cluster, an instance of the [BSONGenerator interface](src/main/java/com/mongodb/mrloader/BSONGenerator.java) is used to convert a line from the input data into a DBObject instance that can be inserted into MongoDB.
+By default, an instance of [JSONParser](src/main/java/com/mongodb/mrloader/JSONParser.java) will be created, however it is easy to extend the list of implementations such that different input formats can be supported.
+Simply implement the [BSONGenerator interface](src/main/java/com/mongodb/mrloader/BSONGenerator.java) and package the class into the jar, then add the *--parser_class* argument as follows :

+    --parser_class com.mypackage.MyParser

 ## JAR Argument Reference

     mongos_uri      - URI for at least one mongos (or mongod for standalone/replica set)